AlexandruNst/BodyConquest/README.md

 # BodyConquest
 # Preview

+![image](images/Encounter.PNG)

 A multiplayer strategy game with elements of AI, physics and networking.
 Built with Java and PostgreSQL.
 Two different diseases compete against each other to be the one who ultimately takes over the human body.
 It is called Body Conquest.

-![image](images/Encounter.PNG)
+All art is custom made for this game.

 ## Example Player Units: